Parks and Recreation Special Events

 Bloomington shines brightest during these special events.
 Local arts, recreation and community organizations join with the City's Parks and Recreation staff to create fun for Bloomington's families, neighbors and friends.
 From winter to fall, the town is jumping with excitement.
 Please join in!

-Join Bloomington Parks and Recreation and area sponsors in welcoming winter during the 16th annual Winter Fete Celebration.
+Join Bloomington Parks and Recreation and community partners in welcoming winter during the 18th annual Winter Fete Celebration.
 Most activities are free and all activities are fun for the whole family!

-Visit the Winter Fete page for all the exciting details.
+Visit the Winter Fete page for all of the exciting details.